Matrix T75 Treadmill Review 2023

 • The powerful AC motor adjusts the speed/incline quickly and smoothly.

-• It’s iFit compatible but doesn’t require the subscription to use the other features.
+• It’s iFIT compatible but doesn’t require the subscription to use the other features.
 Virtual Active and Sprint 8 don’t require subscriptions and come integrated on the console.

 • The large weight capacity and running surface handles users of all sizes.